mario29811/claudemovierecommender/README.md

 ## Future Enhancements

-- Implement a web-based user interface
+- Implement user authentication
 - Add support for TV shows and series
 - Integrate with additional movie databases
-- Implement collaborative filtering for improved recommendations
+- Implement collaborative filtering
+- Enhance the frontend with more interactive features

 ## Contact